evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 ![](../.gitbook/assets/cloud/generate_demo_project.png)

 It'll take a few moments to populate the data.
 In the background, Evidently will run the code to generate Reports and Test Suites for 20 days.
-Once it's ready, open the Project to see a monitoring dashboard with multiple Tabs that show data quality, data drift, and model quality over time.
+Once it's ready, open the Project to see a monitoring Dashboard.

+Dashboards Tabs will show data quality, data drift, and model quality over time.

 ![](../.gitbook/assets/cloud/demo_dashboard.gif)

 You can customize the choice of Panels and Tabs for your Project – this is just an example.

 You can also see individual snapshots if you navigate to the "Reports" or "Test Suites" section using the left menu.
-They display the performance on a given day and act as a data source for the monitoring panels.
+They display the performance on a given day and act as a data source for the monitoring Panels.

 Now, let's see how you can create something similar for your dataset!